 Additionally, our advantage is that we have an extensive nationwide distribution network through which we sell most of the services offered by our Group.
-We simultaneously offer our services in alternative telemarketing, door-to-door channels as well as online in our own online stores.
-Furthermore, both Polkomtel and Netia have their own separate B2B sales and service channels and, additionally, Polkomtel has an extensive prepaid distribution network.
+We simultaneously offer our services in alternative telemarketing channel as well as online in our own online stores.